 "My dearest friends, colleagues, family-" he motioned to Levi, who raised his glass in acknowledgement- "-it is my honour to once again welcome you to my home.
 I'm sure you're all wondering what the special occasion is, and that, my dear friends, is this."

 Derek took Audrey's hand in his, turning her slightly more towards the guests.

-"Two, almost three years ago, Alan Greslin introduced me to his younger sister.
+"Two, almost three years ago, Alan Greslin introduced me to this beautiful young woman you see before you.
 Little did I know, that day would grow to be one of the best days of my life."

 He motioned to Audrey, who stood smiling sweetly at his side.

 "Time has passed, and ever since I first compelled Audrey to go on a date with me, she's become so much more than just a woman.
 This woman has been my everything- lover, friend, confidante, and I am immensely- extremely proud to say that I adore her.